dirtycache/forti-config/HOWTO/SSLVPN.md

         next
     end

+## 13) Group matching

-13) You typically need to configure group matching between groups existent within your SAML IdP.
+You typically need to configure group matching between groups existent within your SAML IdP.
 This is only an example - refer to documentation of your SAML provider.
 The important thing to note here is that `set server-name` within the stanza of `config match -> edit 0` is that `server-name` refers to the name of the object you created in the previous step under `config user saml` e.g., "`SSLVPN-SP`".

 ### config script: